coderefinery/testing/content/03-pytest.md

   - "Git hooks provide a convenient way to *locally* automatize tests."
 ---

+# Exercises: Testing with pytest and precommit hooks

 > ## Exercise [pytest](http://doc.pytest.org)
 >
 > In this exercise we will make a simple Python function and use